Joshua-Riek/ubuntu-rockchip/README.md

 ## Overview

 This repository provides a pre-installed Ubuntu 20.04 and 22.04 desktop/server image for the [Orange Pi 5](http://www.orangepi.org/html/hardWare/computerAndMicrocontrollers/details/Orange-Pi-5.html), offering a default Ubuntu experience.
 With this port, you can experience the power and stability of Ubuntu on your Orange Pi 5, making it an excellent choice for a wide range of projects and applications.

+This device is still new and undergoing continuous development.
+As a result, you may encounter bugs or missing features.
+I'll do my best to update this project with the most recent changes and fixes.
 If you find problems, please report them in the issues section, and I will be happy to assist!

 <img src="https://i.imgur.com/eQnRu1t.png" width="400">